eflatto/MakeChangeProject/README.md

 This program aims to provide a simple solution for making change using the least amount of coins possible.

 The program prompts the user to enter the price of the item and the amount tendered.
-Then the program calculates the total amount of change they need and it will return the minimum number of coins needed to make that change.
+Then the program calculates the total amount of change they need and it will return the minimum number of coins and bills needed to make that change.
+This program can only return up to 20 dollar bills.

 # Technologies Used